 Does Tinnitus 911 work?

 There is no published independent randomized controlled trial showing Tinnitus 911 reduces tinnitus.
 It is a proprietary supplement, and the ingredient types it uses have weak individual evidence for tinnitus.
-Reported improvements are real experiences for some users, but tinnitus responds strongly to placebo, so they do not establish that the product is the cause.
+Personal reports do not establish that the product caused an improvement, because tinnitus responds strongly to placebo.

 Is Tinnitus 911 a scam?

-It is a real product from PhytAge Labs with a money-back guarantee, so it is not an empty-box scam.
+Tinnitus 911 is marketed by PhytAge Labs through a long video sales letter.
 The fair criticism is that the marketing leans on a dramatic personal-discovery story and claims to end tinnitus that no evidence supports.
-Judge it by its refund policy, not its sales video.
+Judge those claims by the evidence, not the sales video.

 What is in Tinnitus 911?